ivanintelligence/ivanintelligence.github.io/projects/plant-growth-multimodal-time-series-model/index.md

 <h3>Image Segmentation</h3>

 <div>
-The proponents isolate the plant from the background to focus the model's attention on the primary subject.
+The project isolated the plant from the background to focus the model's attention on the primary subject.
 To do this, a pre-trained YOLOv8 instance segmentation model is employed.
 Given an original image $I_{s,t}$, the segmentation model outputs a binary mask $M_{s,t}$ that highlights plant pixels only.
 The segmented image $\hat{I}_{s,t}$ is obtained via element-wise multiplication:
 </div>

 <div class="equation">